Head to Head Analysis: Cboe Global Markets (CBOE) and Its Peers

 |2.41

-Cboe Global Markets currently has a consensus target price of $99.00, indicating a potential upside of 12.50%.
-As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential downside of 0.45%.
-Given Cboe Global Markets’ higher probable upside, research analysts clearly believe Cboe Global Markets is more favorable than its competitors.
+Cboe Global Markets presently has a consensus price target of $99.00, suggesting a potential upside of 10.75%.
+As a group, “Security & commodity brokers, dealers, exchanges & services” companies have a potential downside of 0.78%.
+Given Cboe Global Markets’ higher possible upside, research analysts plainly believe Cboe Global Markets is more favorable than its peers.

 Summary

-Cboe Global Markets competitors beat Cboe Global Markets on 8 of the 15 factors compared.
+Cboe Global Markets peers beat Cboe Global Markets on 8 of the 15 factors compared.

 About Cboe Global Markets